anuragambuja/data-engineering-gcp/BigQuery & Dataform .md

     ![image](https://github.com/user-attachments/assets/e9c09763-a08b-49dc-8638-b74d4d06c6f2)

-- External tables – performance considerations
+- Performance considerations
-- Amount of data being queried
-   - The benefit of using Parquet as opposed to CSV or Avro only grows as the amount of data being queried gets larger and the query complexity increases.
+   - Amount of data being queried: The benefit of using Parquet as opposed to CSV or Avro only grows as the amount of data being queried gets larger and the query complexity increases.
-- Compression
-   - CSV.gzip and ORC.snappy take up nearly equal amounts of space.
-Compressing Parquet with snappy does very little to reduce the amount of space that the data takes up in Cloud Storage.     - With larger payloads (>50 GB), the CSV files compressed with GZIP performs better than uncompressed when the chunks of data are about 50 MB each.
+   - Compression: CSV.gzip and ORC.snappy take up nearly equal amounts of space.
+Compressing Parquet with snappy does very little to reduce the amount of space that the data takes up in Cloud Storage.
+With larger payloads (>50 GB), the CSV files compressed with GZIP performs better than uncompressed when the chunks of data are about 50 MB each.
 For smaller payloads (5 GB), uncompressed performs better.
-- File format
-   - ORC files seem to take less storage space followed by Parquet, Avro, and CSV file types.
+   - File format: ORC files seem to take less storage space followed by Parquet, Avro, and CSV file types.
-- Region
+   - Region:
       - Using a single region Cloud Storage bucket with a single region external table offers the fastest run time.
 When using this combination, your external table and your Cloud Storage bucket must be in the same region.
       - Avoid using multi-region buckets with external tables to avoid cross region issues.
       - If data redundancy is critical, use dual-region.
-- Slot allocation
-   - In general, it would be expected, especially for more complex queries, that as the slot allocation goes up, the run time will decrease.
+   - Slot allocation: In general, it would be expected, especially for more complex queries, that as the slot allocation goes up, the run time will decrease.

-## BigLake API
+> ### BigLake API
 - BigLake is a storage engine that unifies data warehouses and lakes, by providing uniform fine-grained access control, performance acceleration across multi-cloud storage and open formats.
 - The BigLake API provides access to BigLake Metastore, a serverless, fully managed, highly available metastore for open-source data that can be used for quesrying Apache Iceberg tables in Bigquery.

     ![image](https://github.com/user-attachments/assets/1c927258-8443-415b-b0cb-a0d8a2bfc8cb)

-## Time Travel
+> ### Time Travel
   -  Time travel is a background copy of all your data in your tables in your data set for a rolling seven days.
 You can set the duration of the time travel window, from a minimum of two days to a maximum of seven days.
   -  Time travel lets you query data that was updated or deleted, restore a table that was deleted, or restore a table that expired. you cannot retrieve deleted table through the console you have to do that through the cloudshell `bq` command
   - Time Travel SELECTs are considered as Query jobs and billed on the bytes read.
 These SELECTs can be executed in the console or at the bq command prompt as the table has not